5 Recent Litigations in the Supreme Court and What They Mean for Policyholders

 Saurashtra Chemicals Ltd. v.
 National Insurance Co.
 Ltd.

 Saurashtra Chemicals bought a standard fire and special perils policy from National Insurance for the coal and lignite in its factory compound.
 It paid an additional premium to cover the risk of loss to the stock from spontaneous combustion.

-Saurashtra Chemicals was declared a sick unit under the Sick Industrial Companies Act.
-The factory was closed from 17 February 2006 to 9 August 2006.
+The Sick Industrial Companies Act had declared Saurashtra Chemicals a sick unit.
+They had closed the factory from 17 February 2006 to 9 August 2006.
 It reopened on 10 August 2006.
-Between 11 August and 20 August 2006, some coal and lignite was found to have been destroyed by spontaneous combustion.
-A notice of the loss and damage was sent to National Insurance.
+Between 11 August and 20 August 2006, a spontaneous combustion destroyed some coal and lignite .
+National Insurance received a notice of the loss and damage.
 A surveyor assessed the total loss at Rs.
 63,43,679.